tamerfrombk/gbdsm/README.md

 ## Features
 * Only depends on `libstdc++`
 * Allows range disassembly by specifying start and end addresses for disassembly.
+* Allows for disassembly using either linear sweep or recursive search algorithms.

 ## Usage
 ```